nicolasferrari/Linux-Server-Configuration/README.md

 To get connection to the server with the grader account is necessary to run this command : ssh grader@3.82.189.241 -i ~/.ssh/key.pub

+Installation of Apache2, WSGI middleware Postgresql:

+I have installed these software with the following commands:

+sudo apt-get install apache2

+sudo apt-get install libapache2-mod-wsgi

+sudo apt-get install postgresql

+Change the /etc/apache2/sites-enabled/000-default.conf file with the command sudo nano /etc/apache2/sites-enabled/000-default.conf by adding the line WSGIScriptAlias / /var/www/html/myapp.wsgi.
+With this procedure I ensure that the app is in the default directory that Ubuntu recognize to store applications.

 Some external resources that I use to made all this are:

 https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server